Franklin Electric Q2 2025 Earnings Call Transcript

 Matt Summerville

-Good morning.
+Morning.
 I apologize if you already addressed this.
 I missed some of the prepared remarks.
-But you reiterated your EPS guide for the year, yet you bought back 1,200,000.0 shares of stock from one of Franklin's founding daughters.
+You reiterated your EPS guide for the year, yet you bought back $1.2 million shares of stock from one of Franklin Electric's founding daughters.
 Can you sort of articulate maybe why not raise the bar from a guidance standpoint?
-And then I have a follow-up.
+I have a follow up.

 Joe Ruzynski